-Some say that there is no method that is effective enough to stop the transfer of the virus, and that mothers should use formula.
+Some say that no method is effective enough to stop the transfer of the virus and that mothers should use formula.

-The sad truth though, is that in most parts of the world many mothers are faced with few options, breastfeed baby and transfer the virus or he will starve, as they don’t have the financial resources for formula and do not even have a clean water supply.
-Therefore in the developing countries breast feeding is not an everyday choice, but is actually the difference between life and death.
+The sad truth though is that in most parts of the world many mothers are faced with few options, breastfeed the baby and transfer the virus or he will starve, as they don’t have the financial resources for formula and do not even have a clean water supply.
+Therefore in the developing countries breastfeeding is not an everyday choice, but is actually the difference between life and death.